swyxio/sw-yx.github.io/_posts/2018-02-07-react-error-bound.md

 Then there are two build error api's.

-`reportBuildError` is a synchronous function. you feed it a string and react-error-overlay displays it.
+`reportBuildError` is a synchronous function. you feed it a string and react-error-overlay displays it. you can't use it without also supplying options to `startReportingRuntimeErrors` (below)

 `dismissBuildError` undoes that and set it to null.